craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/The Nations of Alaturmen.md

 # [[The Kingdom of Prosper]]
 **Capital:** [[Castle Prosper]]
-**Hallmarks:** Art, Artifice, Grain, Forestry,
+**Hallmarks:** Art, Artifice, Grain, Forestry, Martial Prowess

 In the wake of the Fall, Prosper is one of the most powerful nations in Alaturmen.
 It possesses abundant resources.
-Prosper leads the known world in industry, and holds an [[Vurdine#Vurdine Acadamy|Academy]] in [[Vurdine]]
+Prosper leads the known world in industry and commerce, and holds an [[Vurdine#Vurdine Acadamy|Academy]] in [[Vurdine]].

-The Kingdom is a true monarchy, headed and completely ruled by his lordship [[Arthur Simonson]], it is also a [[Northeastern Hobgoblin Territories#Clans|Blood Clan]] under, again, [[Simonson Clan|Simonson rule]].
+While the Kingdom is a true monarchy, headed and completely ruled by his lordship [[Arthur Simonson]], it is also a [[Northeastern Hobgoblin Territories#Clans|Blood Clan]] under, again, [[Simonson Clan|Simonson rule]].
 It is home to a few powerful noble families, many of whom have bloodline as far back as the [[Unification]].

 ## Interesting things about Prosper